martinpeck/martinpeck.github.io/about.md

 ## Microsoft (again)

-I'm currently a Software Engineering Manager at Microsoft, within the Commercial Software Engineering (CSE) team.
+I've returned to Microsoft, and I'm currently a Software Engineering Manager at Microsoft, within the Commercial Software Engineering (CSE) team.
 I manage a small team of Software Engineers, and focus on "compute" things, such as serverless, containers, and Kubenetes.
 I get to contribute to OSS software, and I don't have a Windows machine.
 I <3 the new Microsoft!

 ## Code Club
 I was previously the Director of Engineering for a fantastic not-for-profit called [Code Club][codeclub] .
 Code Club's mission is to help kids learn about writing code and to get them excited about technology in general.
 Volunteers help run after school clubs across the UK.
 I happen to be one of those volunteers, running a club in a local school.